Second-Coming/second-coming/second.md

-*and shall **stand with the Lamb on Mount Zion** and shall be able to sing thy song.”* [(Patriachal Blessings](http://user.xmission.com/~research/mormonpdf/blessingsbyjssr.pdf) by Joseph Smith Sr., between 1834-1840) [NOTE: My grandfather was named after Lorenzo also his grandson!]
+*and shall **stand with the Lamb on Mount Zion** and shall be able to sing thy song.”* [(Patriachal Blessings](http://user.xmission.com/~research/mormonpdf/blessingsbyjssr.pdf) by Joseph Smith Sr., between 1834-1840)

 1837 January 3rd {Wilford Woodruff made no profession of faith until 1830, his life was not devoid of religion.
-From reading the Bible he had felt that ***“the Church of God would be re-established upon the earth’ and that he should live to see it.”*** (History of Wilford Woodruff, Deseret News, 7 July 1858, p 81) On 29 December 1833 he heard the preaching of two Mormon Elders… and two days later was baptized… The Third Journal Book of Wilford Woodruff, January 3, 1837: *“there being
+From reading the Bible he had felt that ***“the Church of God would be re-established upon the earth’ and that he should Live to see it.”*** (History of Wilford Woodruff, Deseret News, 7 July 1858, p 81) On 29 December 1833 he heard the preaching of two Mormon Elders… and two days later was baptized… The Third Journal Book of Wilford Woodruff, January 3, 1837: *“there being